 Beginning in the mid-1990s, Planned Parenthood affiliates nationwide began merging as the health care landscape became increasingly technology-driven.
 In 2004, a merger created one statewide Planned Parenthood affiliate for Indiana, and in 2008, Kentucky’s two affiliates merged to become one.
 Those two statewide affiliates merged in 2013 to become Planned Parenthood of Indiana and Kentucky.

 As we look forward, we will continue to advocate for our patients and provide high-quality health care.
 Please consider joining us in support of our mission to continue for another 85-plus years and beyond.
-Visit our Ways to Care page or our Advocates site to learn more.
+Visit our Supporters page or our Advocates site to learn more.